ghacks Technology News

 The same can be said if you want to delete a file in Windows.
-You mark it, you press Delete and what happens ?
+You mark it, you press Delete and what happens?
 You are asked if you really, really want to delete that file or if you made a mistake.
-Not only that but by default the file goes to the trashbin where you could recover it and even if it would not go there you would still be able to recover it with file recovery tools.
+Not only that but by default the file goes to the trashbin where you can recover it so that it would not be completely lost, and even if it would not go there you would still be able to recover it with file recovery tools.

 If you uncheck that you will not be asked if you surely want to delete the files that you have selected.
 It's a great time saver in my opinion and since it is possible to recover files it should not be a problem for most users.